The Red Shore

 The Red Shore were an Australian deathcore band from Geelong, Victoria, formed in 2004.
-They signed to Big Phat Adelaide Records and Modern Music in 2006 and released their first EP, Salvaging What's Left. on March 27, 2006, the band raised national headlines when they were involved in a fatal bus crash while on tour, claiming the lives of vocalist Damien Morris and roadie Andy Milner.
+They signed to Big Phat Adelaide Records and Modern Music in 2006 and released their first EP, Salvaging What's Left.
+On March 27, 2006, the band made the news when vocalist Damien Morris and roadie Andy Milner died in a bus crash while on tour.

-Following the accident, the members decided to continue as a band with bass player Jamie Hope moving up to vocals as well as signing to Siege of Amida Records.
+The surviving members continued with bass player Jamie Hope switching to vocals and signing to Siege of Amida Records.
 The group released their debut album, Unconsecrated, in 2008.
-Their final album, The Avarice of Man (2010), was the first to be released through Roadrunner Australia and featured a more straightforward and pure technical death metal sound, it was also the group's only release that included The Red Shore's third vocalist Chase Butler following Hope's departure from The Red Shore in 2009.
+Their final album, The Avarice of Man (2010), was the first released through Roadrunner Australia and featured a straightforward technical death metal sound.
+It was the group's only release with singer Chase Butler following Hope's departure in 2009.

-In 2019 The Red Shore reformed and played two performances, but any news regarding the making of new music has not yet been disclosed.
+In 2019, The Red Shore reformed and played two performances, but they have not announced new music.

 History

 Formation and first release (2004-2007)

 The Red Shore was formed in 2004 by original members Richard Johnson, and Jamie Hope.
 After a few weeks, they were in need of a guitarist, and Jamie suggested Jason Leombruni.
 After a brief search for a singer, Damien Morris joined the group.
 The Red Shore draw their influences from bands such as Hate Eternal, Devourment, Decapitated and Behemoth.
 With this lineup they released the demo "The Beloved Prosecutors", containing early recordings of the songs, "Effigy of Death", "I Only Smile When You're Bleeding", and "I Threw My Conscious into The Path of Oncoming Traffic".
 Two of these also made their way onto their debut EP.
 They signed to Big Phat Adelaide Records and Modern Music in 2006 and released their first EP, Salvaging What's Left.
 During the recording of the EP producer and engineer Roman Koester began contributing material and eventually joined the band as a second guitarist.

 Richard Johnson later left the band saying that he was unable to keep up with their more technical direction.
 He was soon replaced by Koester's friend, Jake Green, of Melbournes's The Ocularis Infernum.